dahlia/fedify/docs/manual/actor.md

     // Many more properties; see the previous section for details.
   });
 })
-  .setKeyPairsDispatcher(async (ctx, handle) => {
+  .setKeyPairsDispatcher(async (ctx, identifier) => {
-    // Work with the database to find the key pair by the handle. if (user == null) return [];  // Return null if the key pair is not found.
+    // Work with the database to find the key pair by the identifier. if (user == null) return [];  // Return null if the key pair is not found.
     // Return the loaded key pair.
 See the below example for details. return [